 ‘Hemoglobin A1c’ is the name for the main laboratory test that measures blood glucose control.
 If an individual becomes anemic due to the lack of iron, his red blood cells become less available.

 This results in nether hemoglobin A1c values, which in turn gives an incorrect indication of security that our blood sugar control is better than it appears.

 The recommended value for daily iron intake varies accordingly:

 ○ Heme Iron:

 ○ Non-heme Iron

 Foods like whole grains that are rich in iron, hold the non-heme type of iron, which is less bioavailable.

-In addition, if you combine non-heme iron foods with the iron-absorption boosters like oranges or tomatoes you will enhance the bioavailability of iron.
+In addition, if you combine non-heme iron foods with iron-absorption boosters like oranges or tomatoes we will enhance the bioavailability of iron.
 Bear in mind that cooking in an iron skillet significantly enhances the iron content of your cuisine.